 H₀₁: There exists no significant difference between agripreneurs of Uttarakhand and Punjab with respect to their socio-personal, socio-economic, and entrepreneurial characteristics.

-H₀₂: There exists no significant relationship between the socio-personal, socio-economic, and entrepreneurial characteristics of agripreneurs and their training needs.
+H₀₂: There exists no significant relationship between the socio-personal, socio-economic, and entrepreneurial characteristics of agripreneurs and their training needs

 Entrepreneurial characteristics — particularly risk-taking ability — have emerged as reliable predictors of agripreneurial success and enterprise sustainability across multiple Indian states (Pandey et al., 2017; Kumar and Srivastava, 2019).
 Social participation, though often associated with information-sharing and cooperative advantage, has also been shown to reduce formal training demand by providing informal learning channels (Meena et al., 2018).
 The present study contributes to this literature by providing the first systematic cross-state comparison between Uttarakhand and Punjab, integrating profile, entrepreneurial, and training needs dimensions in a single analytical framework.